SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 If you can run the above Docker command as a non-root user, the following occur:

 * Docker downloads a test image and runs it in a container.
-* When the container runs **Comment:** Does the user have to run the container, or does the container run automatically as the result of running the above command? , it prints an informational message and exits.
+* When the container runs, it prints an informational message and exits.

-**Comment: What does the user have to do if he cannot run the Docker command in Step 4 as a non-root user?
-Consider including a Troubleshooting section at the end of this document.**

 For more information on installing the Docker Post-Installation, see `Docker Post-Installation <https://docs.docker.com/install/linux/linux-postinstall/>`_.

- **Comment: Change the clickable part of this link when you determine what the procedure in this section actually is...**

 Installing the Nvidia Docker2 ToolKit
 ==========================================